Staud’s Newest It Bag Is A Lunar Achievement

 Ever since its launch in 2015, Staud has charmed us with their signature blend of retro glamour and of-the-moment fabrication.
-Whether it’s a nylon ballgown dress, a cotton-candy pink kitten heel, or a tackle-box shaped handbag made chic by faux-croc embossing, their knack for combining classic, jet-setting silhouettes with a healthy dose of kook, color, and Instagram-ready styling keeps us returning to their online shop (and their newly launched New York showroom) again and again.
+Whether it’s a nylon ballgown dress, a cotton-candy pink kitten heel, or a tackle-box shaped handbag made chic by faux-croc embossing, their knack for combining classic, jet-setting silhouettes with a healthy dose of kook, colour, and Instagram-ready styling keeps us returning to their online shop again and again.

 And then, of course, there are the bags.
 The literal (and digital) influence of signature styles like the cylindrical Bissett, the macrame-adorned Moreau, or the boxy Shirley cannot be understated, and for many of the brand's fans, acted as a gateway accessory to Staud’s dressed-up universe.
 So we were excited to catch wind of a new addition to their growing arm-candy family: the Moon Bag, a structured, circular tote in the sculptural vein of all the brand’s previous hits.